SUNGOD3/AdvancedVectorSearch/README.md

 4. Balancing speed, accuracy, and memory usage in vector search operations.

 ## System Architecture
+The system is designed to integrate Python and C++ seamlessly, leveraging the computational efficiency of C++ and the flexibility of Python.
+The architecture primarily revolves around advanced search functionalities, including linear search and KNN (k-nearest neighbor) search implemented with ball trees.
+Pybind11 acts as the bridging tool, allowing C++ modules to be directly accessible in Python.

+### Modules and Responsibilities

+#### Python Components

+* search.py:

+  * Provides high-level interfaces for advanced search methods, including AdvancedLinearSearch and AdvancedKNNSearch.

+  * Integrates with FAISS for additional support in HNSW (Hierarchical Navigable Small World) searches.

+#### C++ Components

+* BaseAdvancedSearch:

+  * Serves as the abstract base class for all advanced search implementations.

+* AdvancedLinearSearch:

+  * Implements efficient linear search functionality.

+  * Includes optimizations for vector normalization and distance computation.

+* AdvancedKNNSearch:

+  * Implements KNN search using ball trees for efficient nearest neighbor queries.

+  * Includes mechanisms for constructing and querying the ball tree.

+### Integration Using Pybind11

+The integration layer is built using pybind11, which allows seamless exposure of C++ classes and functions to Python.
+Key aspects of the integration include:

+* Data Interoperability: Numpy arrays in Python are directly mapped to std::vector or Eigen objects in C++ using pybind11's utilities like py::array_t.

+* Class Binding: C++ classes such as AdvancedLinearSearch and AdvancedKNNSearch are bound to Python, enabling object-oriented interaction from Python scripts.

+* Error Handling: Custom exceptions in C++ are translated to Python exceptions, ensuring consistency in debugging.

+## Requirements

 ### Hardware:
 * CPU: 4 cores (recommended for smooth operation)
 * Memory: 4 GB of RAM